csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 **Visually complete was 200ms faster**, but any first- metrics were untouched.
 It was seeing these results that actually spurred me to also test against CSS Wizardry.
-Because harry.is is such a small and simple page, there wasn’t much network contention for a print stylesheet to yield to—changing its priority didn’t really help it out much at all.
+Because harry.is is such a small and simple page, there wasn’t much network contention for a print stylesheet to yield to — changing its priority didn’t really help it out much at all.

-In the case of CSS Wizardry, we see first paint 300ms slower, which is unexpected but unrelated (there is no render blocking CSS, so changing the priority of an asynchronous CSS file can have no bearing here—I’m going to chalk it up to an anomaly in testing).
+In the case of CSS Wizardry, we see first paint 300ms slower, which is unexpected but unrelated (there is no render blocking CSS, so changing the priority of an asynchronous CSS file can have no bearing here — I’m going to chalk it up to an anomaly in testing).
 Happily, **first contentful paint improved by 200ms**, **first web font was 600ms faster**, and **visually complete was 700ms faster**.